-The Doppler signal is then sampled and converted into digital values by a fast A/D converter.
-The time between acquisitions determines the axial spacing between sample volumes, while the delay between the emission and reception determines the distance between the transducer and the sample volume.
-The signal coming from the A/D converter is stored, then filtered by a high pass filter which eliminates the steady and quasi steady components.
-Finally, the frequency of the Doppler signal is estimated.
-The results may then be used to calculate the velocity.
+The Doppler signals then pass, or not, through the Dynamic Extender circuitry and is sampled and converted into digital values by a fast A/D converter.
+The time between acquisitions determines the axial spacing between sample volumes, while the delay between the emission of the ultrasonic burst and sampling time of the Doppler signals determines the distance between the transducer and the sample volume.
+The signals coming from the A/D converter are stored, then filtered by a high pass filter which eliminates the steady and quasi steady components.
+Finally, the frequencies of the Doppler signals are estimated and sent to an external computer via the USB interface.

-2.2 The front panel of the DOP3000
+2.2 The front panel of the DOP4000